-This practice advisory will outline these basic elements and will discuss recent litigation and the issues that have arisen from this litigation.
+This practice advisory will outline these basic elements and will discuss litigation concerning this provision and the issues that have arisen from this litigation.
 It will also discuss when attorneys fees under the Equal Access to Justice Act are available in § 1447(b) suits.